OndrejNepozitek/Edgar-DotNet/docs/grid2d/basics.md

 > **Note:** There is also an additional door mode available - `ManualDoorModeGrid2D`.
 This mode lets you specify exactly which door positions are available.
 It is useful for example when we want to have doors only on the two opposite sides of a corridor.

 ### Allowed transformations
-Optionally, it is also possible to let the algorithm apply some transformations to the room, e.g. rotate it by 90 degrees or mirror it by the X axis.
-The algorithm then also handles all the door positions automatically.
+Optionally, it is also possible to let the generator apply some transformations to the room, e.g. rotate it by 90 degrees or mirror it by the X axis.
+An advantage of this approach is that the algorithm automatically handles door positions and we do not have to manually define all the variations of the room template.

 ```